-Not only can you pick up a 12-pack of Walmart’s Great Value brand soda for $2.68 — which comes out to about 12 cents per can — but you can also score some major bargains on name-brand soft drink such as Coke, Pepsi, and even LaCroix products.
+Not only can you pick up a 12-pack of Walmart’s Great Value brand soda for $2.68 — which comes out to just over 22 cents per can — but you can also score some major bargains on name-brand soft drink such as Coke, Pepsi, and even LaCroix products.
 You can sometimes even find retro favorites, like the popular sodas from the year you were born.

 From Nabisco favorites to Little Debbie and Pepperidge Farm, Walmart has all the cookie options your sweet tooth could ever crave.
 And at such reasonable prices it’s a smart place to buy these treats.
 Oh, and did we mention… Walmart almost always gets the newest limited-edition flavors of Oreos, Teddy Grahams, and Chips Ahoy!

 Of course we love a bag of Classic Lay’s potato chips or Doritos, which Walmart constantly has in stock at great values, but we recommend meeting your chip needs here because they also carry smaller and more regional tasty brands like Cape Cod, Mac’s, and even Utz.